Contribute EMR Data

 Who is the data shared with?

-Research projects that request POPLAR data, must adhere to the POPLAR data access process.
+Research projects that will request to conduct research with POPLAR data, must adhere to the POPLAR data access process.

 To learn more about the POPLAR data access process please visit out Projects Request Page.

-POPLAR also has Data Partnerships with the following organizations:
+Following agreements and approvals POPLAR will have Data Partnerships with the following trusted non-commercial organizations:

 Want to Join POPLAR?
 Here's what you have to do